auino/covid19-links/README.md

 * Italy: links of interest to Italians (in Italian language)
 * Liguria: links of interest to people from Liguria, Italy (in Italian language)

+It is also possible to use the provided [Python3](https://www.python.org) script to automatically open the links in this repository.
+The script works both on desktop and mobile (tested on native macOS and iOS, through the [Pythonista](http://omz-software.com/pythonista/) app).

 #### World ####

 * Maps